fernakano/gmu-ait-590/FinalProject/README.md

         then once you select a job listingit should send you to the following page:

     - http://127.0.0.1:5000/user_form
-        On the User form Applicant fill the form with their information as well as their job profile once they click submit the form passes through the /profiler endpoint and then land on
+        On the User form, The applicant will fill the form with their information as well as their job profile, once they click submit, the form passes through the /profiler endpoint and then land on the following reprt page:

     - http://127.0.0.1:5000/report
-        On this page the user can see their instant feedback and job recommendations related to their profile
+        On this page the user can see their instant feedback about the application and job recommendations related to their profile.

 #### On the HR Representative Side

     - http://127.0.0.1:5000/hr_openings
-        You can see all the Job lists as an HR Representative, and if you select a job opening, you get sent to:
+        You can see all the Job lists as an HR Representative, and if you select a job opening, you get sent to the HR report page:

     -http://127.0.0.1:5000//hr_report
-        Here it will will show the list of applicants for that specific opening with their respective score to make it easier to identify the applicants that have a good score . >0.5 will color coded as Green
+        Here it will will show the list of applicants for that specific opening with their respective score to make it easier to identify the applicants that have a good score or bad scores we will color code as follows:
+        . >0.5 will color coded as Green
         . <0.5 will color coded as Red
-    If the HR Representative selects one of the Applicants they will be redirected to
+    If the HR Representative selects one of the Applicants they will be redirected to the user report page with extra details about why the user may or may not be a good fit.

     - http://127.0.0.1:5000/report?hr=True
         This will show more detailed analisys on the user and describe why the user Fit received the respective score,